colonialjelly/colonialjelly.github.io/_pages/reading.md

 permalink: /reading/
 ---

 I use this page to keep track of what I read.
-If you have any suggestions for books don't hesitate to shoot me an email :blush: :books:
+If you have any suggestions don't hesitate to shoot me an email :blush: :books:

 ## Currently reading
 <!-- * **Consciousness Explained** - Daniel Dennett -->
-* **What I Talk About When I Talk About Running** - Haruki Murakami
 * **Mindset**: *The New Psychology of Success* - Carol S. Dweck
 * **The Art of Loving** - Erich Fromm
 ## Read
 ---
 ### 2020
+* **What I Talk About When I Talk About Running** - Haruki Murakami <br />
+  On the surface level this book is Murakami's memoirs on his experience and passion for long-distance running, but at a deeper level this book is a manifestation of his philosophy on living.
+He identifies writing and running as similar activities in the sense that both require endurance and persistent focus, yet I think the real message in this book is that the act of living possesses a similar nature as well.
+Life is the one true marathon that we all run, and in order to live the fullest we must develop endurance and resilience to the hurdles that are constantly thrown at us.
+  Overall, it's a short and very readable book and I don't think you necessarily have to be passionate about running to be able to enjoy this book, although I can see it being a little harder to relate to if you've never completed a long run and don't know how it feels when your body and mind are screaming at you to stop but you keep going.

 * **Poking a Dead Frog**: *Conversations with Today's Top Comedy Writers* - Mike Sacks <br />
   When observation is a skill that is required to succeed in your career you tend to become good at filtering out the noise of life in order to get to the truth.
 This book provides an insightful look into the minds of people have above average observational skills.
 The interviews are in a candid style and are pretty fun to read.
 Most of the interviews have interesting and just straight non-BS wisdom on life.
 The book is also packed with some really good advice on writing in general, not just comedy writing.
 Would recommend it to anyone that's trying to become a better writer.
 It's also super interesting to peek behind some shows I've really loved over the years.
 For example, I was fascinated by the fact that the creator of Freaks and Geeks, Paul Feig, wrote a [55 page bible](http://leethomson.myzen.co.uk/Freaks_and_Geeks/Freaks_and_Geeks_Bible.pdf) of the show that has detailed descriptions on what the world and the characters should be like.
 He even compiled a list of songs/artists that were labelled with freak or geek.
 * **Black Swan**: *The Impact of the Highly Improbable* - Nassim Nicholas Taleb <br />